o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 ### Multiple Config Builds

-For projects that were generated using the Ninja Multi-Config generator will require that the build configuration be part of the build command.
+When building a project that was generated using the Ninja Multi-Config generator, include the build configuration in the build command.

 ```shell